 No ingredient list needed

-Critical menstruation management still isn’t very high on the agenda.
-Despite a lot of criticism (including the recent Menstrual Products Right To Know Act which was introduced in May this year by Representative Grace Meng), in the USA, manufacturers of menstrual products aren’t required to include a list of ingredients.
+Critical menstruation management is rising on the agenda.
+Especially in the USA, where there’s been a lot of criticism about the fact that manufacturers of menstrual products aren’t required to include a list of ingredients.
 That’s because the American Food and Drug Administration (FDA) classifies these products as ‘medical devices’ instead of ‘cosmetics’.
 Although the FDA recommends providing general information regarding the material composition on the label, such as whether tampons are made of rayon or cotton, the classification as medical devices basically means the exact composition of tampons or pads can be kept secret.

-This is also the case in the UK, where manufacturers of feminine hygiene products, disposable nappies and continence care products are represented by AHPMA.
+In the UK, manufacturers of feminine hygiene products, disposable nappies and continence care products are represented by AHPMA.
 This trade association advises manufacturers ‘to include brief details of the absorbent materials used in the manufacture of the product’ on the accompanying leaflet, as can be read in their 2017 Tampon Code of Practice.
 Not very useful when shopping for tampons, as this leaflet is kept inside the box.
 AHPMA’s Code of Practice, by the way, is completely voluntary.
 For the whole of Europe, there is also a voluntary Tampon code of Practice.
-This document by EDANA (the international association serving the nonwovens and related industries) doesn’t mention anything at all about disclosure of ingredients on the packaging or accompanying leaflet.
+This document by EDANA (the international association serving the nonwovens and related industries) doesn’t mention anything at all about disclosure of ingredients on the packaging or accompanying leaflet…

-Currently, manufacturers are only obliged to inform their consumers about the risk of Toxic Shock Syndrome (TSS) and to show the Syngina absorbency range on their packaging, displayed by droplet symbols.
+Apart from the mandatory ‘Plastic in Product’ pictogram, manufacturers are obliged to inform their consumers about the risk of Toxic Shock Syndrome (TSS) and to show the Syngina absorbency range on their packaging, displayed by droplet symbols.
 The more droplets, the more blood the product can absorb.
 However, this absorbency classification can also cause confusion, as was shown in a quiz recently held by Period!
 Magazine.
 The question ‘Does choosing a sanitary product with a higher absorbency level mean you need to change it less regularly?’ was answered with ‘Yes’ by a third of the contestants.
 This is, obviously, the wrong answer.
 Sanitary pads and tampons should be changed regularly, not just to prevent leakage stains.
 And definitely not because less changing leads to using less disposable products which would be better for the environment (sic).

 Green menstruating – whether done for the environment or for health reasons – is en vogue.
 Period!
 Magazine’s mailbox has been overflowing with requests from all over the world, asking for attention for new and hip menstrual products or crowdfunding campaigns for those products.
-A lot of these initiatives don’t make it into the production phase.
-And sometimes it isn’t clear what exactly happens with the money that has been raised.
-But that’s an entirely different story.
 Green menstruating is done by choosing tampons or pads made of certified cotton or reusable products such as menstrual cups, washable tampons, washable sanitary towels or sea sponges.
 But exactly how hip is this hype?

 What is new, is that these products nowadays can be found in the supermarket aisles.
-A break in the trend, because up until recently, this space was taken up by the few companies that have been dominating the western menstruation market for decades: Procter & Gamble, Johnson & Johnson, Kimberly-Clark and SCA.
+A break in the trend, because up until recently, this space was taken up by the few companies that have been dominating the western menstruation market for decades.
 Multinationals that weren’t too happy with the new competition, as British environmentalist Susie Hewson found out when launching Natracare, the world’s first certified organic sanitary towel brand, back in 1989.
 Achieving her goal of making an alternative to regular menstrual products that was free from plastics, toxins and animal testing, wasn’t easy.
 According to Hewson, 16 lawsuits were filed against her.
 She won them all, paving the way for other green players on this market.

 Sanitary pads and tampons made of biological certified cotton, that are biodegradable because the anti-leaking layer is made of for example maize instead of plastics, are already a huge step into the right direction.
 Especially the plastics are a big problem for the environment, as is shown in various studies (and can be seen in the plastic soup that’s floating in our oceans).
 Unfortunately, these biological products also have a small disadvantage.
 Just like the biologic apples in the eco-store sometimes look less ‘healthy’, with bumps and spots, also the eco-friendly menstrual products aren’t as pristine white as their regular counterparts.
 Often the adhesive layer isn’t as sticky, they don’t smell as nice, and the absorbency level is lower.
 That’s because artificial additions are needed for sanitary pads with fragrance or for super absorbing tampons.
 Like rayon (viscose).
 The more rayon, the higher the absorbency.